Host an Intern

 Requirements for host organizations

-- A clear project for interns including goals, objectives, and a timeline.
+- Provide a clear project for interns including goals, objectives, and a timeline.

-- An assigned staff person to supervise the intern’s work, provide support and feedback, and be available to the intern.
+- Assign a staff person to supervise the interns’ work, provide support and feedback, and be available to the intern.

-- An ability to contribute funds up front for the intern’s stipend and training costs.
+- Contribute funds up front for the intern’s stipend and training costs.

-- An ability to support an intern working remotely.
+- Have the ability to support an intern working remotely.

-- A commitment to release interns to attend three education and training sessions at the Labor Center as well as the graduation ceremony on August 13.
+- Commit to release the interns to attend three education and training sessions at the Labor Center as well as the graduation ceremony on August 13.

 This covers the pay of the intern for eight weeks (for graduate student researchers at $18.18 per hour and for undergraduate interns at $16.42 per hour) as well as modest administrative costs to run the program.